Improving initial-state-dependent quantum circuit optimization by introducing state labels: Introduction

 \section{Introduction}

 Among fields of fundamental science, high-energy physics has benefited from advanced computing techniques.
 Understanding the static and dynamical properties of fundamental constituents in nature such as quarks and leptons requires large computational resources, motivating the development of new computational tools.
-Quantum computing is emerging as a leading technology for the next computing paradigm and has the potential for transformative changes in various fields including high-energy physics.
-Numerous studies are already underway, both experimental and theoretical, exploring the use of quantum computers in high-energy physics~\cite{Chan:2019HT,s41781-020-00047-7,Guan_2021,refId0,refId1,PhysRevD.101.094015,PhysRevLett.126.062001,PRXQuantum.4.027001,PhysRevResearch.1.033176,PRXQuantum.5.037001,PhysRevD.107.054512,PhysRevD.103.094501}.
+Quantum computing is emerging as a leading technology for the next computing paradigm and has been explored as a promising tool for high-energy physics, particularly for quantum simulation of particle-physics processes such as quantum parton showers~\cite{PhysRevLett.126.062001} and lattice gauge theories~\cite{PhysRevD.107.054512,PhysRevD.103.094501}.
+Broader overviews of quantum computing and quantum simulation for high-energy physics can be found in~\cite{PRXQuantum.4.027001,PRXQuantum.5.037001}.

-However, the present quantum computers with non-negligible hardware noise and technical constraints pose challenges to effective executions of quantum algorithms.
-Quantum operations including quantum gates and measurements induce errors due to finite operational accuracy.
-Therefore, it is essential to implement quantum algorithms using fewer quantum gates to minimize overall gate errors.
-The circuit synthesis and optimization techniques to implement quantum algorithms with fewer number of gates are actively investigated~\cite{qiskit2024,osti_1785933,liu2020relaxedpeepholeoptimizationnovel,Coecke_2011,coecke2023basiczxcalculusstudentsprofessionals,tucci2005introductioncartanskakdecomposition,1629135,zou2024lightsabrelightweightenhancedsabre,schmitz2023graphoptimizationperspectivelowdepth,paykin2023pcoastpaulibasedquantumcircuit}.
-Various error mitigation techniques to reduce the impact of noise have also been proposed in literatures and investigated with quantum hardware~\cite{PhysRevLett.82.2417,RevModPhys.95.045005,PRXQuantum.3.010345,PhysRevA.102.012426,PhysRevLett.119.180509,PhysRevX.11.041039,PRXQuantum.2.040326,PhysRevA.94.052325}.
-The combination of these techniques is crucial for enhancing the performance of quantum computers.